How to Plant, Grow, and Care for an Apricot Tree

 Now that you’ve planted your apricot tree, let’s discuss the ways you can care for it.
 Apricot trees are very prolific and can produce a lot of flavorful fruits.

-Water and Humidity
+Water

 Your apricot tree needs regular watering at one inch per week.
-The top 8 to 10 inches of soil should remain moist throughout the growth period.
+The top eight to ten inches of soil should remain moist throughout the growth period.
 Water weekly in the morning via drip irrigation or soaker hoses placed in a ring around the base of the trees.
 In higher heat, water every couple of days.
 In dormancy, decrease watering to once every few weeks.
 Water more often when the trees are flowering and fruiting.
 Do not add water in rainy spring and summer seasons.

 Soil